“The Eclipse Could Bring the Worst Traffic Jam in US History,” Washington Post, August 18, 2017

 “How Cellular Dead Zones Hurt Rural Towns,” The American Conservative, March 17, 2017

 Increased cell phone traffic from eclipse tourism exposes the need for improved connectivity in rural America.

 Changes in alcohol laws are the second thing Carbondale, Illinois and Hopkinsville, Kentucky have in common.
 The first?
-Each town is the tourism hotbed for an upcoming solar eclipse.
+Each town is a tourism hotbed for the upcoming solar eclipse.